dmikalova/factorio-mods/modern-art-lib/README.md

 ## Creating your own Modern Art Packs

-See [Modern Art: Mangine Pack](https://mods.factorio.com/mod/mklv-modern-art-mangione) for an example.
+See [Modern Art: Mangione Pack](https://mods.factorio.com/mod/mklv-modern-art-mangione) for an example.
 You can download that mod, edit it to your liking, and upload it to the mod portal.

 In detail: